nautechsystems/nautilus_trader/docs/2_user_guide/2_backtest_example.md

 # Run the backtest

-Finally, we can create a BacktestNode and run the backtest
+Finally, we can create a BacktestNode and run the backtest:

 ```python
 from nautilus_trader.backtest.node import BacktestNode